Dany-R/IBR.StringResourceBuilder2011/README.md

 The binary of this VS extension is also published at the [Visual Studio Marketplace][vsgallery] for direct access from VS.

+## Contribute

+You are welcome to [contribute](.github/CONTRIBUTE.md) to this project.

+Please note that this project is released with a [Contributor Code of Conduct](.github/CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 ## License

 This projects stands under the [MIT License](LICENSE.md).